chensation/Delaunay-Dream/README.md

 	- **This program is extremely RAM intensive, recommended to use videos < 30 seconds for PC with 16GB of RAM.**

 ## Dependences
-*   This package is dependent on Qt being already install on linux distributions.
+*   This package is dependent on Qt being already installed on linux distributions.
 ### Github: https://github.com/chensation/Delaunay-Dream